kwahoo2/freecad-motor-driver/README_EN.md

 The content of the repository is divided into 3 parts, located in the following directories:

 * motor-observer - a Python script that is used to create "MotorObserver" objects in FreeCAD and monitor their movement.
-* udp-receiver - a program for Raspberry Pi that receives input from `motor-oberver.py` and controls the stepper motors.
+* udp-receiver - a program for Raspberry Pi that receives input from `motor-observer.py` and controls the stepper motors.
 * deltarobot-example - an example of a delta robot model built in FreeCAD/Ondsel ES's integrated assembly environment.

-### Running the example.
+### Running the example

 * Download the contents of the repository: